 My trip in numbers

-It’s quiet a big trip, but if it would be represented in numbers only, it would look like this:
+It’s quite a big trip, but if it were represented in numbers only, it would look like this:

 - Between 2,500 and 3,000 kilometres

 - 9 museums (although that number is not final yet…)

 - 1,800 art works created in ten years of his career as a painter

 It’s quite hard to say when and how I first got an idea for this trip… Perhaps, during my art history studies when I’ve learned about his work.
 Or, when I started to work as a guide in the Van Gogh Museum in Amsterdam?
 Anyway, I wanted to do this trip for a long time and visit some places related to Vincent’s life and work.